AnnBkrv/OCR_Translator/web_deployment/README.md

 ## Backend
 - FastAPI server handles OCR detection and translation.
-- Preloaded MarianMT models for faster translation.
+- MarianMT models for translation.
 - Backend runs at http://localhost:8000.

 ## How to Run